jdanussi/ml-zoomcamp-2024-final-project/README.md

 8. Cloud service deployment with AWS Lambda and Amazon API Gateway

 ## 1. Problem Description
-In this project, I trained a Convolutional Neural Network (CNN) model for flower classification, leveraging transfer learning with the Xception architecture pretrained on ImageNet.
-The trained model was then deployed as a public cloud service on AWS, utilizing Lambda for serverless inference and API Gateway for external access.
+In this project, I trained a **Convolutional Neural Network (CNN)** model for flower classification, leveraging **transfer learning** with the **Xception** architecture pretrained on **ImageNet**.
+The trained model was then deployed as a public cloud service on **AWS**, utilizing **Lambda** for serverless inference and **API Gateway** for external access.
 This setup allows users to send image URLs and receive predictions without the need for dedicated infrastructure.
 The solution is both scalable and cost-effective, accessible via a simple API request.

-The dataset used is the Oxford 102 Flower dataset that can be download from [here](https://www.robots.ox.ac.uk/%7Evgg/data/flowers/102/102flowers.tgz)
+The dataset used is the **Oxford 102 Flower dataset** that can be download from [here](https://www.robots.ox.ac.uk/%7Evgg/data/flowers/102/102flowers.tgz)

 ## 2. Dependency and environment management